tock/libtock-rs/README.md

 This project is nascent and still under heavy development, but first steps:

+1. First, update rustup to ensure you have the latest toolchain available:

+    `rustup upgrade`

-1. Get a copy of the latest nightly, in this repo's root:
+2. Get a copy of the latest nightly, in this repo's root:

     `rustup override set nightly`

+    Your rustc should be at least this new:
+    ```
+    $ rustc --version
+    rustc 1.21.0-nightly (7ac979d8c 2017-08-16)
+    ```

-2. Need to grab a copy of the rust sources:
+3. Need to grab a copy of the rust sources:

     `rustup component add rust-src`

-3. Now you should be able to build with:
+4. Now you should be able to build with:

     `xargo build --target thumbv7em-tock-eabi`